sruffner/XSort/xsort/assets/views.md

 preference that is saved at application exit and restored the next time **XSort** runs.

 Whenever the view is updated, the voltage scale (vertical) is automatically adjusted in accordance with the peak-to-peak amplitude of the primary unit's largest spike template.
-You can manually adjust the scale between +/-50 and +/-1000uV using the slider control at the bottom right.
+You can manually adjust the scale between +/-30 and +/-1000uV using the slider control at the bottom right.

 **NOTE**: When there are more than 16 recorded analog channels, **XSort** only computes and caches each neural unit's per-channel spike templates on the 16 channels [P-8 ..
 P+7], where P is the index of the unit's primary channel.
 If two different units do not have the same primary channel, their templates are not computed on the same set of channels.
-By design, this view displays all 16 templates for the primary unit, as well any templates for other units in the display list that were computed on a channel among the primary unit's 16 template channel indices.
-This makes sense -- it's highly unlikely the user will need to compare units with very different template channel sets.
+By design, this view displays all 16 templates for the primary unit, as well any templates for other units in the display focus list that were computed on a channel among the primary unit's 16 template channel indices.
+This makes sense -- it's unlikely the user will need to compare units with very different template channel sets.

 ### Correlograms
-This view displays the autocorrelogram (ACG) of the spike train for each unit in the current display list, as well as the crosscorrelogram (CCG) of each unit's spike train with the spike train of a different unit in the display list.
+This view displays the autocorrelogram (ACG) of the spike train for each unit in the current focus list, as well as the crosscorrelogram (CCG) of each unit's spike train with the spike train of a different unit in the list.
 If only one unit is selected for display, only its autocorrelogram is shown.
 If two (or three) units are selected, the correlograms appear in a 2x2 (or 3x3) array of subplots, with the autocorrelograms on the main diagonal.
 Note that the CCG trace colors are a blend of the colors assigned to the units in the display list (red + blue = magenta, etc).